Home » This Dope-Ass Volkswagen Van Is Like A GTI You Can Tow Another GTI With

 Jack Trade

 Upon seeing the topshot, my reaction was that Ford really has won the utility van styling game.
-It’s a shame we don’t want then anymore here in the States.
+It’s a shame we don’t want them anymore here in the States, esp given how much we could otherwise be primed for a retro-infused 70s van vibe.

 Phil